lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 The requirements:

 - Key the limit on **client IP**.
 This keeps the tutorial simple.
-Real apps often prefer a stable user ID from a JWT claim; swapping the key-extraction function is a one-line change once the rest is in place.
+Real apps often prefer a stable user ID (for example, from a JWT claim); swapping the key-extraction function is a one-line change once the rest is in place.
 - **Fixed window**, configurable via a `window_secs` parameter.
 We default to 900 seconds (15 minutes) because it is a common choice.